Research

 Click to display Abstract

-Prior research implies that organizations with data-driven processes for generating and selecting new products produce more incremental innovations, but fewer novel or highly successful hits.
-This focus on innovation outcomes has, however, obscured the crucial role of different data types in successful innovation.
-We argue that the data-driven innovation tradeoff does not hold when both quantitative and qualitative analysis are considered together.
-Organizations that rely heavily on both methods benefit by triangulating quantifiably verifiable demand (which prompts more moderate successes, but fewer hits) with qualitatively discernible potential (which prompts more novelty, but more flops).
-Although high reliance on either type of analysis individually has little impact on overall new product sales—due to the countervailing strengths and weaknesses inherent in each—together they have a complementary positive impact.
-Drawing on a unique dataset of 3,768 new-product innovations linked to employee résumé descriptions from 55 consumer-product firms, we find support for our hypothesis.
-The highest new product sales (and a high number of hits) came from organizations exhibiting methodological pluralism: relatively heavy reliance on both types of analyses.
-Further mixed-method investigations focused on related outcomes—hits, flops, and novelty—corroborate our theory and offer evidence consistent with its underlying mechanisms.
+Mixed perspectives in prior innovation research suggest a tradeoff: more "data-driven" innovation processes may lead organizations to prioritize incremental innovations with moderate commercial potential over prospective breakthroughs or hits.
+We argue that this tradeoff does not hold when both quantitative and qualitative analysis are considered together.
+Organizations that substantially rely on both types of analysis benefit by triangulating quantifiably verifiable demand (which prompts more moderate successes, but fewer hits) with qualitatively discernible potential (which prompts more novelty, but more flops).
+Although primary reliance on either type of analysis individually has little impact on overall new product sales—due to the countervailing strengths and weaknesses inherent in each—together they have a complementary positive effect.
+Drawing on a unique dataset of 3,768 new-product innovations linked to employee résumé job descriptions from 55 consumer-product firms, we find support for our hypothesis.
+The highest sales and number of hits were observed in organizations that demonstrated methodological pluralism—substantial reliance on both types of analyses.
+Further mixed-method research examining related outcomes—hits, flops, and novelty—corroborate our theory and confirm its underlying mechanisms.

 "Algorithm-Augmented Work and Domain Experience: The Countervailing Forces of Ability and Aversion" with Raj Choudhury.
 2022.
 Organization Science 33(1), 149-169.